Resourcesarrow_forwardBlogarrow_forwardBusiness credit

 You’ll also need to get tradelines.

-Also keep in mind that Dun and Bradstreet is just one of several business credit bureaus.
+Also keep in mind that Dun & Bradstreet is just one of several business credit bureaus.
 Many lenders and vendors report selectively to various bureaus, or to the SBFE.
 You’ll want to check and monitor your business credit with multiple bureaus.

 Lenders have their choice of credit bureaus; you’ll want to make sure you see what they will see.